mehulagg/gitlab/doc/user/packages/container_registry/index.md

 <hr>

 Steve--This was pasted from a topic below.
-That topic was also about docker-in-docker.
+That topic was also about Docker-in-Docker.
 Can you help me combine them, if possible?

 1. Update the `image` and `service` to point to your registry.